DeiC-HPC/cotainr/doc/development/technical_motivation.rst

 Container sandbox design
 ------------------------
 When using :code:`cotainr build`, containers are built using a sandbox, for now a `Singularity`_/`Apptainer`_ sandbox, i.e. a temporary folder is created containing the base container content.
+The sandbox is created using the `--fix-perms` option to ensure owner rwX permissions for all files in the container.
 The requested software and its configuration, e.g. a :ref:`conda environment <conda_environments>` is then packed into this sandbox using `Singularity`_/`Apptainer`_  as a chroot bootstrapper.
 Once everything is in place in the sandbox, it is converted to a SIF image file.
 Finally, everything is cleaned-up and the sandbox directory is removed.

-`cotainr` spefific implementation details
+`cotainr` specific implementation details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The container sandbox is implemented in the :mod:`cotainr.container` module, specifically in the :class:`cotainr.container.SingularitySandbox` class which is used as a `context manager <https://docs.python.org/3/reference/datamodel.html#context-managers>`_.
 Running a command in the sandbox context is wrapped as a :mod:`subprocess` call to :code:`singularity exec`.